ZinkNotTheMetal/TypicalInterviewQuestions/README.md

 ### Generic C-Sharp

 <li>What are extension methods?
 What are some examples.</li>
-  <h6>Extension methods are a special kind of static method, but they are called as if they were instance methods on the extended type
+  <h6>Extension methods are a special kind of static method, but they are called as if they were instance methods on the extended type<br/>LINQ, ToString, Split...</h6>
-	LINQ, ToString, Split...</h6>

 ### Entity Framework